Crescent Island Lake Naivasha Kenya | Moi South Lake Road | Naivasha

 Crescent Island Park - Where You Walk With The Animals!

-From the top of the hill, there is a 360-degree view across the Lake from Longonot to Hell’s Gate to the Mau Escapement to Eburu and onto the Aberdares.
+From the top of the hill, there is a 360-degree view across the Lake from Longonot to Hell’s Gate to the Mau Escarpment to Eburu and onto the Aberdares.
 Walking along the ridge in the golden hour before sunset whilst watching the animals grazing with the water shimmering beyond, is what Africa is all about…

 Crescent Island Information

-In the 1940s when air travel first came to Kenya en route from England to South Africa, the four-engine Flying-Boats landed on Lake Naivasha and the foundations of the Terminal and Customs shed can still be seen today on Crescent Island.
+In the 1940s, when air travel first came to Kenya en route from England to South Africa, the four-engine Flying-Boats landed on Lake Naivasha, and the foundations of the Terminal and Customs shed can still be seen today on Crescent Island.

-The island currently operates/hosts no accommodation or camping.
-However, there are a variety of accommodation options a visitor can choose from around Lake Naivasha.
-The sanctuary opens at 0900hrs and is usually closed at 1700 hours.
-Guests are advised to be out of the park latest by 1730 hours as the encounter with hippos is not a fun one while on foot!
+Guests are advised to be out of the park by 1730 hours as the encounter with hippos is not fun while on foot!

 Luxury Hotels